In the Footsteps of the Authentic Free-Spirited Cretan, the Author of the Novel "Zorba the Greek"

 A prolific master of modern prose and one of the most ardent consciences of his time, Kazantzakis is best known for the novels "Zorba the Greek" (1946), "Christ Recrucified" (1954), and "The Last Temptation of Christ" (1955) - his masterpiece, works that have had over time numerous theater adaptations and remarkable screenings, which have strengthened his fame.
 Paradoxically, Kazantzakis became known worldwide after the release in 1964 of the movie "Zorba the Greek" based on his novel.
 Directed by Michael Cacoyannis and starring the brilliant Anthony Quinn in the lead role, the movie was multi-nominated and won three Oscar prizes in 1965.

-In 1946, he was nominated for the Nobel Prize for Literature, but lost in favor of Albert Camus by only one vote.
+In 1946, he was nominated for the Nobel Prize for Literature but lost in favor of Albert Camus by only one vote.
 Shortly after Kazantzakis' death in October 1957, Camus testified in a letter of condolence to the widow Eleni, that Kazantzakis deserved the honor of the prize “a hundred times more” than himself.
-In total, Kazantzakis was nominated in nine different years, as the Nobel's Archive reveals.
+According to the Nobel's Archive, Kazantzakis was nominated for the Nobel Prize nine times across different years.

 Among his closest men of letters were Angelos Sikelianos, a great lyric poet and playwright, whom he met in 1914 in Athens and with whom he would share not only a spiritual companionship but also a deep friendship of 40 years, the Romanian writer Panait Istrati - journalist and novelist, nicknamed "Maxim Gorky of the Balkans" (whose father was of Greek descent) and the Cretan Pandelis Prevelakis, who became his friend and devoted disciple, later one of the great Greek prose writers of the interwar period.